2019: A Year of ChangeOur perspective on Scottish Gin in 2019.

 The commitment we make to Scottish based gin brands, that make their gin outside of Scotland is that we will only ever undertaken our activities in a way that doesn’t name and shame, that doesn’t aim to humiliate or devalue any Scottish based business that make their gin outside of Scotland.
 Having corresponded with a number of Scottish Gin brands who distill outside of Scotland, we are always happy to have a chat and our door is always open so if there is anything you would like to discuss pick up the phone or drop us an email.

 This article isn’t about trying to shame anyone or damage reputations.
 We’ve met a lot of talented people who work extremely hard building their brand and business but don’t make their gin in Scotland.
 We have the utmost respect for those brands who from day one told us where their gin was being made and/or why it’s not made in Scotland, highlighted their long term goals but also explained how their business model and operations help create jobs and play a role in the economy.
 There are also brands that use Scottish botanicals in their gins but distil elsewhere.
-These gins brands who are open and transparent about their provenance should be applauded for their honesty for the consumer and the Scottish Gin category.
+These gins brands who are open and transparent about their provenance should be applauded for their honesty to the consumer and the Scottish Gin category.

 We admire what author and journalist Sean Murphy says in his new book, Gin Galore, about the conflict he felt of excluding gins from his book.
 It’s something we also went through, deciding if we would make The Gin Cooperative a resource about all Scottish Gins, including those made out with Scotland, or aim to work exclusively with the gin makers and brands whose gins are made in Scotland.
 Based on discussions with Scottish gin makers and our own personal experience as consumers, we set strict criteria, made our stance public on what we consider makes a gin Scottish and have stuck by it ever since.